coleenquadros/configuration/docs/app-sre/sop/unleash-deployment.md

 - `output_resource_name: <application-name>-unleash-rds`
 - `path: <secret>/unleash/<application-name>-token`

-This convention allows the Unleash Namespace for given Cluster to have multiple Unleash instances, each serving different applications running on the same Cluster.
+This convention allows the Unleash Namespace of a given Cluster to have multiple Unleash instances, each serving different applications running on the same Cluster.